Atmospheric river: Scale

 The Center for Western Weather and Water Extremes (CW3E) at the Scripps Institution of Oceanography released a five-level scale in February 2019 to categorize atmospheric rivers, ranging from "weak" to "exceptional" in strength, or "beneficial" to "hazardous" in impact.
 The scale was developed by F. Martin Ralph, director of CW3E, who collaborated with Jonathan Rutz from the National Weather Service and other experts.
 The scale considers both the amount of water vapor transported and the duration of the event.
 Atmospheric rivers receive a preliminary rank according to the 3-hour average maximum vertically integrated water vapor transport.
 Those lasting less than 24 hours are demoted by one rank, while those lasting longer than 48 hours are increased by one rank.
+Using the AR Categorization Toolkit (ARCaT) researchers are able to characterize the category of an AR using the Ralph et al 2019 scale and further track the evolution of the category of an AR at any timestamp.

 Examples of different atmospheric river categories include the following historical storms: